kenwals/Wildlife-Rescue/README.md

 #### Pagination orientation problem

-For Pagination , I am using flask-paginate.
-At the time this project was being developed , this module didn't appear to support Bootstrap5.
+For Pagination, I am using flask-paginate.
+At the time this project was being developed, this module didn't appear to support Bootstrap5.
 So I have had to configure it to Bootstrap4.
 I use CSS to hide a "Current Page" label section that was looking off.
 A Bootstrap offset container is also used as i was unable to center align the pagination otherwise.

 #### Linting False warning messages that can be ignored